oh-llama: How I Hacked Ollama Using Basic CSRF

 omg can ai just stop being vulnerable to this pls?? its gonna be the death of me.
 Well basically I was just goofing around with ollama trying to turn it into an AI gf for a certain friend who is down bad (i dont have a gf anymore either... find my contact info below..).
 I found the API functionality really cool since it makes it useful for automation and stuff.
 However, I quickly found that it was literally vulnerable to CSRF (like I didn't even need to do DNS rebinding or anything...)
 I also ended up coming up with what I think might be a new sort of LLM vulnerability similar to prompt injection.

 This is probably gonna be the shortest post I've ever written lol.
 That's just it.
-You can access the internal ollama API just using fetch()
+You can access the internal ollama API just using fetch() requests.
+Like, no goofy image shenanigans or anything like that.

 Here's an AI chat app that "exploits" the vulnerability: